Medicare in Idaho

 If you don’t enroll in Medicare when you turn age 65 (or notify Medicare you are delaying your coverage), you could face penalties.
 These are usually determined by how long you went without Medicare coverage.
 Penalties apply for delayed enrollment in Part B and Part D. Once you have a penalty, you must pay it for a lifetime — that’s why it is best to enroll in Medicare at the correct time.

-An estimated 80 Medicare Advantage plans are available in Idaho in 2022, with 95 percent of Idaho residents having access to a Medicare Advantage plan.
+An estimated 83 Medicare Advantage plans are available in Idaho in 2024, with 97.8 percent of Idaho residents having access to a Medicare Advantage plan.
 Medicare Advantage plans are region-specific in Idaho.
 A GoHealth licensed insurance agent can help you search for Medicare Advantage plans in your area.
 As a general rule, the larger the population of the city in Idaho you live in, the more Medicare Advantage plans an insurance company likely offers.

-Who has the best Medicare Advantage plan?
+Who Has the Best Medicare Advantage Plan?

 The best Medicare Advantage plan in Idaho is the one that meets your distinct health needs.
 You must consider factors like monthly premium cost, out-of-pocket limits, network, prescription drug plan, and available services when selecting a Medicare Advantage plan.